Global warming is again in the news. Should you be scared? Fear is never an emotion to be trusted.

 And if you've ever lived in Los Angeles, well, you know what Smog is.
 The idea that our activities don't impact the environment is a ludicrous proposition.
 Yet, some "Conservatives" actually take that position.
 They believe the Earth is so big, and we are so small, that it makes no difference what we do, there is always more water to drink, air to breathe, and of course oil to pump out of the ground.
 Such is not the case.

 Of course, there are many kinds of pollution.
 With regard to air pollution, we've made great strides in reducing emissions from automobiles and power plants.
-We can take out unburned hydrocarbons with a pretty high level of efficiency.
+We can take out un-burned hydrocarbons with a pretty high level of efficiency.
 We can remove oxides of nitrogen as well.
 But in any hydrocarbon combustion process, there is one reaction that cannot be reduced through pollution controls, and that is the production of Carbon Dioxide.
-Simply stated, when you burn carbon, you get carbon dioxide - it is a simple as that.
+Simply stated, when you burn carbon, you get carbon dioxide - it is as simple as that.
+You can't get around it, as it is this combining of Carbon and Oxygen that produces energy - and separating them again would require just as much energy as you generated by combining them.

 At one time, our Earth had an atmosphere that was mostly carbon dioxide.
 Thanks to plants, trees, and algae, that CO2 was removed from the atmosphere and replaced with oxygen - which allowed animal life to develop on the planet.
 That CO2 was then stored in plant life, and much of that is now sealed in the Earth's crust, after millions of years, as coal and oil - fossil fuels.
 When we burn these fuels, we release all that stored carbon.